rustygeldmacher/marmalade/README.md

       end
     end

+Assuming our input file is called `sample.txt`, we can now run the puzzle like this:

+    $ ./example -f sample.txt

-Marmalade reads in each line and will assign the values to instance variables that you specify (in this case, `@k`, `@n` and `@lines`).
+Marmalade reads in each line and will assign the values to the instance variables that you specified (in this case, `@k`, `@n` and `@lines`).
 When the result is ready to be printed, Marmalade overrides `puts` to use the proper output format that Code Jam usually requires, much like:

     Case #1: 12
     Case #2: 55
     # and so on...

+## Reading the number of test cases

+As shown in the example about the call to `read_num_cases` reads the next line from the file, interpreting it as an integer and assigning it to the `@num_cases` instance variable.
+It is functionally equivalent to the following call:

+    read :num_cases, :type => :int

+`@num_cases` is important because it lets the `test_cases` block know how many cases to run.
+If `@num_cases` has not been assigned by the time `test_cases` is called, then Marmalade will throw an error.

 ## Reading strings